PatWie/tfGo/README.md

 -: free bits (maybe we can store something useful here)
 ```

-This gives serveral nice properties:
+This gives two nice properties:
-- reading moves in C++ is absolute easy
+- Reading a match and its moves in C++ is absolute easy.
-- computing the length of the game is simply `sizeof(file) / 2`
+- Computing the length of the game is simply `sizeof(file) / 2` (we just ignore the handicap currently)

-TODO: (store result as quantized(?) float for Value-Network ?)

 # Data + Features